j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 This system avoid to have simultaneous process for the same command.
 Thus, if an non-catchable error occurs, the command won't be executed again unless the problem is solved and the task is unlocked manually.

-For any comments, questions, or bug report, use the  [Github issue tracker](https://github.com/J-Mose/CommandSchedulerBundle/issues).

 Monitoring
 =============